-Two decades ago, answers would have been similar for all goods and services.
+Two decades ago, answers would have been similar for most goods and services.
 That’s shifted to shocking disparities across the economy.
 Here’s two pointers for our investigation of this trend:

 - A market’s impact on sellers is key: Cool new ways to buy stuff are useful.
 But they won’t pay the bills.
 Economic impact comes from what any exchange does for its sellers.